-- An operator or a group of operators shall apply the relevant certification methodology methodologies to comply with the criteria laid down in Articles 4 to 7. - 2.
-After consulting the Expert Group on Carbon Removals, Fthe Commission is empowered to adopt delegated acts in accordance with Article 16 to establish the technical certification methodologies referred to in paragraph 1 of this Article for activities related to permanent carbon storage, carbon farming and carbon storage in products.
-Those certification methodologies shall include at least the elements set out in Annex I. - 3.
-When preparing the those delegated acts referred to in paragraph 2, the Commission shall take into account the following elements: - (a) the objectives of ensuring the robustness of carbon removals and recognising the protection and restoration of ecosystems; - (b) the objective of minimising administrative burden for operators, particularly for small-scale carbon farming operators;
+- 1. An operator or a group of operators shall apply the relevant certification methodology methodologies to comply with the criteria laid down in Articles 4 to 7. - 2.
+After consulting the Expert Group on Carbon Removals, The Commission is empowered to adopt delegated acts in accordance with Article 16 to supplement this Regulation by establishing the technical certification methodologies referred to in paragraph 1 of this Article for activities related to permanent carbon storage, carbon farming and carbon storage in products.
+Those certification methodologies shall specify, for each activity, include at least the elements set out in Annex I. - Delegated acts adopted pursuant to paragraph 2 shall differentiate between activities related to permanent carbon storage, carbon farming and carbon storage in products and further differentiate the activities on the basis of their characteristics.